electron/rfcs/README.md

   maintainers are committing to adding it to Electron.** If a new development causes an Active RFC to become unnecessary in any way, maintainers can choose to ultimately reject it.
-- **Completed:** Once the implementation for an Active RFC is merged into Electron’s `main` branch and is slated for an upcoming release, it is marked as Completed.
+- **Completed:** Once the implementation for an Active RFC is merged into Electron’s `main` branch and is slated for an upcoming release, it is marked as Completed with a PR to `electron/rfcs` containing the status change and a link to the `electron/electron` commit and target Electron release.
 - **Declined:** A Proposed RFC can be marked as Declined by maintainers after public discussion.
 When a proposal is declined, a maintainer should add a comment summarizing the reasons for the decision and close out the pull request.